-DETROIT (AP) -- General Motors said Tuesday it's recalling 2.4 million vehicles in the U.S. as part of a broader effort to resolve outstanding safety issues more quickly.
+DETROIT (AP) -- General Motors is recalling 2.4 million vehicles in the U.S. as part of a broader effort to resolve outstanding safety issues more quickly.

-The latest action brings to 13.6 million the number of vehicles GM has recalled in this year, a new record for the automaker.
-GM's previous record of 10.75 million cars and trucks was set in 2004, according to the National Highway Traffic Safety Administration.
+The latest action brings the total number of vehicles GM has recalled this year to 13.6 million, a new record for the automaker.

 The recalls announced Tuesday include 1.3 million older-model crossovers with defective front seat belts and 1 million sedans with a shift cable that can wear out.

 GM is also recalling 1,400 new Cadillac Escalade SUVs with faulty air bags.

 No fatalities related to the defects have been reported, GM says

 It expects to take a $400 million charge in the second quarter to repair the vehicles.